rosberry/image-cropper-android/README.md

 ## License

-Product Name is available under the MIT license.
+Image Cropper is available under the MIT license.
 See the LICENSE file for more info.